junwoo091400/Anonymize_ULog_Data/README.md

 * sensor_gps

 > **Note**, altitude data is not modified!

+The anonymization is done by calculating an offset to place the initial arming position (home position) to the user specified lat/lon value, and applying that offset throughout the whole uLog.

+So the vehicle will appear to take-off / arm from the fixed arbitrary location, regardless of the actual global position it had after going through anonimization.

 ### Anonymized information
 It also adds a new [Information message](https://docs.px4.io/main/en/dev_log/ulog_file_format.html#i-information-message) key-value pair into the uLog: